 Following each death, the game transports players right back to the beginning, only this time with slightly more resources than their previous run.
 This is at the core of the game’s formula and leads to an addictive gameplay loop that will see you risking it all just to see how far you can make it without dying.
 Dead Cells features a wide selection of different weapon types and perks to unlock, which adds to its replayability and prevents it from ever feeling too repetitive.

 Platform: PS4 / Switch / PC

 Slay the Spire is a rogue-lite card-strategy game that takes an interesting approach to the dungeon crawler formula.
-At the beginning of every run, players are asked to select from one of three predetermined characters, each with a unique playstyle and starting conditions that affect how many/how much health, gold, and cards the player has.
+At the beginning of every run, players are asked to select from one of three predetermined characters, each with a unique playstyle and starting conditions that affect how much health, gold, and cards the player has got.